 Netherlands were a hustling, greedy, law-defying bunch.
-He was a company-oriented man
+He was a company-oiented

-with the prominent men of New Netherlands.
-He answered protest by saying that
+the prominent men of New Netherlands.
+He answered protest by saying that he

 not from a few ignorant subjects.

-while Stuyvesant enjoyed their council only so long as it agreed with his intentions.
+Stuyvesant enjoyed their council only so long as it agreed with his intentions.
 Kieft

 had also sought the advice from head of prominent families from each of the

 Open Rebellion: The English settlements on Long Island continued to cause

-documents the Gravesend residents displeasure in the apparent
+documents the Gravesend residents displeasure in the apparent removal of Baxter

-order was kept there and the fences and palisades were not cared for, because the former
+was kept there and the fences and palisades were not cared for, because the former

 magistrates George Baxter and Sergeant Hubbard had for important reasons been

 removed from office by the Director-General and council: (New officers appointed)

-This done at Gravesend in the house of Lady Moody, the 23d of
+This done at Gravesend in the house of Lady Moody, the 23d of November 1654.
+The

 Discontented English settlers stewed over the years.
 They became increasingly